Skanska and Saab winners on stagnant Stockholm stock market

 Photo: Pontus Lundahl/TT

-On the foreign exchange market, the dollar is weakening in the wake of news that the Trump administration has threatened to sue the US central bank, the Federal Reserve (the Fed).
-One dollar costs 9.17 kronor, while the euro is trading at 10.71 kronor on that market.
+In the foreign exchange market, the dollar weakened in the wake of news that the Trump administration had threatened to sue the US Federal Reserve (Fed).
+One dollar closed at 9.17 kronor, a new low for the year, while the euro was at 10.71 kronor.

-According to Fed Chairman Jerome Powell, the threat of prosecution, formally over decisions about an ongoing renovation project of the Fed's headquarters, is a consequence of the central bank's interest-rate decision - which the Trump administration has harshly criticized.
+According to Fed Chairman Jerome Powell, the threat of prosecution - formally for a decision on an ongoing renovation project of the Fed's headquarters - is in fact a consequence of the central bank's interest rate decision, which the Trump administration has harshly criticized.

 Loading related articles...